What’s Amazing? Everything! Really? YES!

 Radha Gopinatha (our home Deities) are amazingly beautiful and came to us in a special way by the power of my wife’s devotion.
 And in fact, all our Deities, which include many Shilas (or sacred stones) that have come to me---and the mercy of all Deities.
 I worshipped many throughout the world, and I can say, they have been supremely merciful and kind to me.
 When I first left the temple, I thought I was through with Deity worship, but they, obviously, weren’t through with me, and I am grateful….and then I married, “Archana-siddhi,” which means the perfection of Deity worship.
 How amazing Is that?
 And my wife, for those who know her, is a wise and loving person and devotee.
 I count my lucky stars!
 Amazing grace.

 And speaking of amazing grace.
-How I came to Krishna, that is amazing, as is the story of anyone who becomes a devotee.
+How I came to Krishna, that is amazing, as is the story of anyone who becomes a devotee--or is born one and then has to really choose to make it their own!
 And meeting Prabhupada and his disciples, and then my primary shiksha or instructing guru, who has given me new life….Amazing!
 And how I have remained a devotee and kept chanting through the dark nights of my soul—through doubts and delusion.
 And in spite of my less than stellar devotion, Shri Chaitanya and Nitai remain in my life, giving me many devotee friends and associates.
 O, and the mercy of the holy name in japa and kirtan.
 Such nectar along with the amazing Bhagavad Gita, Bhagavat, Chaitanya Charitamrita, and the many devotional scriptures and books.